zakiahmed2020/expense_managerBackEnd/README.md

 ### Installation:
 Make sure to have Nodejs and Mongodb in your system.
-* Download this repository and run the following command:
+* clone this repository and run the following command:
 ```terminal
 npm install
 ```